 CWSHIN also participates in the Canadian Swine Health Intelligence Network (CSHIN) to provide the western experience of swine health within Canada.
 Other CSHIN partners include the Ontario Animal Health Network (OAHN) and Réseau d’alerte et d’information Zoosanitaire (RAIZO).

 At CWSHIN, our priority is analyzing existing data to provide useful information about swine health.
 We acknowledge that our data may be incomplete and of varying detail; therefore, we do not perform elaborate and complex analysis.

 CWSHIN strives to produce timely and informative disease information.
-To that end, we will be hosting an in-person meeting on March 5, 2019 to discuss reporting and data collection strategies, to maximize efficiency in the analysis of the data that is being collected.
+To that end, we hosed an in-person meeting on March 5, 2019 to discuss reporting and data collection strategies, to maximize efficiency in the analysis of the data that is being collected.

 The CWSHIN Board of Directors is comprised of representatives from each of the western pork boards, with the western provincial agriculture ministries holding ex-officio status.
 The Manager of CWSHIN reports to the Board and oversees all of the organization’s activities.
 Within the organization, there are two working groups providing additional leadership and guidance: the Quarterly Team and the Scientific Technical Group.